 - Do SRMs with all employees

-…and many more.
-With a clear picture of why and how we are going to do things, we went onto actual implementation.
+With a clear picture of why and how we will do things, we went onto actual implementation.

-We started with solutions which were quick and easy to implement.
-For me, this is the equivalent of how we approach our daily tasks so that we can focus on the more difficult ones later in the day, when we have a more specific type of focus.
+We started with solutions that were quick and easy to implement.
+For me, this is the equivalent of how we approach our daily tasks to focus on the more difficult ones later in the day when we have a more specific type of focus.

-Our first step was organising our tasks and boards.
-This was fairly simple because we had to setup boards and columns on our projects, which is a really easy thing to do with TeamWork.
+Our first step was organizing our tasks and boards.
+This was pretty simple because we had to set up boards and columns on our projects, which is an effortless thing to do with TeamWork.

-Then we created card templates so that we can unify how we write cards.
-After that, transferring important things from Trello and setting everyone up with proper timing tool so that they can clock their productive hours.
+Then we created card templates to unify how we write cards—after that, transferring important things from Trello and setting everyone up with proper timing tools to clock their productive hours.
 With this, Trello and Toggl became obsolete for us.

-Following that was actually writing out our Agile process documentation.
-In this phase, we organised internal knowledge base where we will have all our documentations and processes described.
+That was actually writing out our Agile process documentation.
+In this phase, we organized an internal knowledge base to have all our documentation and processes described.

-Alongside that, we created educations schedule and several different schedules that will help us in growing as a team.
+Alongside that, we created education schedules and several different schedules that will help us grow as a team.

-The next step was to start defining our development process more thoroughly: first thing was proper GitFlow, with exampled cases and potential problems we might encounter, thus expanding our knowledge base I mentioned before.
+The next step was defining our development process more thoroughly: the first thing was proper GitFlow, with exampled cases and potential problems we might encounter, thus expanding our knowledge base I mentioned before.

-We didn’t just introduce official GitFlow or OneFlow or even Trunk Based Git, we took the best of all three and selected what will work the best for us.
-We also prepared git hooks for everyone and CI pipelines so that we decrease the feedback loop as much as possible.
+As a team, we didn’t just introduce official GitFlow or OneFlow or even Trunk Based Git.
+We took the best of all three and selected what will work the best for us.
+Also, we prepared git hooks for everyone and CI pipelines to decrease the feedback loop as much as possible.

-With this in mind, we had to communicate how we are going to do this cross-platform and cross-language.
-Luckily for us, we were already working in such a model, so we had a lot of code examples in our projects and we knew what will work for us.
+With this in mind, we had to communicate how we would do this cross-platform and cross-language.
+Luckily for us, we already worked on such a model, so we had many code examples in our projects and knew what will work for us.

-All this was recorded with either video or documentation.
+All of this we recorded with video or documentation.
 Documentation was sent to everybody to look at and discuss before we finally locked it in.
 We allocated time for that for each employee.

-The following two days we did SRMs with each single employee where we gave and got feedback and talked about what can we, as AsyncLabs, do for our employees and explained their role in the big picture of the company.
-This brought us some additional pain points we immediately added to our task lists and prioritised for the future iterations.
+The following two days, we did SRMs with each employee where we gave and got feedback and talked about what we, as AsyncLabs, can do for our employees and explained their role in the company’s big picture.
+This brought us some additional pain points we immediately added to our task lists and prioritized for future iterations.

 And much more, but I don’t want to bore you with other details. 😬

-For developer’s task, you usually go through MergeRequest/PullRequest, where someone does a quality control of delivered code.
-After that (or in parallel) you are doing quality assurance of the same code: testing that it actually does what it is supposed to do.
+For a developer’s task, you usually go through MergeRequest/PullRequest, where someone does quality control of delivered code.
+After that (or in parallel), you are doing quality assurance of the same code: testing that it does what it is supposed to do.

 This phase was introduced in parallel with developing every single solution.
-We tested clarity of documentations by having most of the people in our company reading it out.
-We tested our architectures on projects we were working on.
-We tested our agile approach in day to day card lifecycles.
+We tested the clarity of documentations by having most of the people in our company reading it out.
+We also tested our architectures on projects we were working on, as well as our agile approach in day-to-day card lifecycles.

 And then we went on to the next phase.

 Luckily for us, all our solutions met our requirements.
-Does that mean we are super smart and extremely intelligent?
-Not really, this just means we picked the good solutions in our current requirement space.
+Does that mean we are super bright and brilliant?
+Not really.
+This just means we picked the excellent solutions in our current requirement space.

 As time passes and the environment changes, so will our requirement space.
 But for now, we are doing a good job for ourselves.

-Last phase in every problem is actually showcasing the solution.
-For developers, that is releasing their code or reviewing it in front the product owner.
+The last phase in every problem is actually showcasing the solution.
+For developers, that is releasing their code or reviewing it in front of the product owner.

-We communicated our results during the quarterly company meeting.
-We went over where we were and what we have done.
-We communicated that this is not the final form and that we still have some tasks to finish.
+We communicated our results during the quarterly company meeting and went over where we were and what we have done.
+We expressed that this is not the final form and that we still have some tasks to finish.

 We’re still not done with everything.
 We’re still adding things and solving them.
-But with the previously described process we managed to successfully explain why we are doing things and implement them in a standard flow most of us are familiar with.
+But with the previously described process, we managed to explain why we are doing something and implement them in a standard flow most of us are familiar with.

-By being reflective on how we solve things and what we need to do to find the solution, we had a fairly simple solution space.
+By being reflective on how we solve things and what we need to do to find the solution, we had a reasonably simple solution space.

-We managed to organise our company completely in 2 weeks, with following month of completely grasping every single detail in our new standards.
-And we had a clear direction during the whole journey.
+We managed to organize our company entirely in 2 weeks, following month of completely grasping every detail in our new standards.